jazibsawar/staticwebsitehosting.org/CONTRIBUTING.md

 ## Pull Requests

-We appreciate any pull requests to add projects to StaticGen or improve the project!
+We appreciate any pull requests to add projects to Static Website Hosting or improve the project!

 ## License

-By contributing to StaticGen, you agree that your contributions will be licensed under its [MIT license](LICENSE).
+By contributing to Static Website Hosting, you agree that your contributions will be licensed under its [MIT license](LICENSE).